raflyalvish-id/Adventure-Works-Dashboard/README.md

-# 📊 Adventure Works Sales Dashboard
+# 📊 Adventure Works Sales Performance Dashboard

 ## 📌 Overview

 This project analyzes sales performance and profitability using the Adventure Works dataset for the year 2024.
-The goal is to identify key revenue drivers, evaluate product performance, and uncover potential business risks.
+The objective is to identify key revenue drivers, evaluate product performance, and uncover potential business risks to support data-driven decision making.

 ---